Skip to Content

 Testing/Phase I Data Recovery

-Preliminary excavation phases are exploratory and are intended to determine the nature and distribution of subsurface features in the project area and if the resources meet the significance and integrity requirements for inclusion in the National Register of Historic Places.
-Results provide the necessary information to plan and budget next steps, if necessary.
-Possible next steps include more detailed excavation or avoidance, if your project has flexibility.
-Preserving cultural resources through avoidance can result in significant cost savings for many projects.
+Preliminary excavation phases are exploratory.
+They determine the nature and distribution of subsurface features in the project area, and if the resources meet the significance and integrity requirements for inclusion in the National Register of Historic Places.
+Results provide the information to plan and budget next steps.
+Next steps can include more extensive excavation if necessary to document and remove cultural materials, or avoidance if the footprint of your project is flexible.
+Our work can inform on whether preserving cultural resources through avoidance or excavation is the best choice for your project.

 Data Recovery/Phase II Data Recovery

-When significant cultural resources cannot be avoided by development, mitigation strategies are developed.
-Archaeological excavation, documentary research, and a variety of specialized services are used to recover information, so that the past history of a place is unearthed before construction begins.
-Our long experience in the region, in conjunction with the results from prior phases of the project, means we can develop targeted plans of work that maximize the scientific impact of the project and that minimize costs.
+When your project cannot avoid disturbing significant cultural resources, we develop mitigation strategies.
+Archaeological excavation, documentary research, and a variety of specialized services are used to recover information and document the past history of a place before construction begins.
+Our long experience in the region, along with the results from prior phases of the project, means we can develop targeted plans of work that maximize the project’s scientific impact while minimizing client costs.

 Preservation Planning